 Self payment drug and alcohol rehab facilities are an outstanding alternative to other types of treatment centers i.e. private medical insurance and state funded facilities.
 Individuals who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
 It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
 To learn more about self payment programs, contact a drug treatment facility and inquire as to their payment options.
 It is beneficial to contact a number of programs so that you have a comparison of your choices regarding rehab options and payment options.

-If somebody is addicted to drugs or alcohol and is seeking help, there are many effective drug or alcohol treatment facilities accept private health insurance.
-Whereas some outpatient and short term programs accept private health insurance, far more effective substance abuse treatment programs which require an inpatient or residential stay for at least 90 days are also an available option.
-These rehab facilities which accept private health insurance can differ in terms of treatment curriculum, but those individuals who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug rehabilitation program.
-For additional information, speak with with an addiction specialist at a drug or alcohol rehabilitation facility in your area to see which programs your private health insurance will cover.
+If an individual is addicted to drugs or alcohol and is seeking help, there are many effective substance abuse rehab programs accept private health insurance.
+Whereas some outpatient and short term programs accept private health insurance, far more beneficial drug or alcohol treatment facilities which require an inpatient or residential stay for at least 90 days are also an available option.
+These rehab facilities which accept private health insurance can differ in terms of treatment curriculum, but those people who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug rehab program.
+For additional information, consult with a treatment professional at a substance abuse rehab center in your area to find out which services your private health insurance will cover.